MicrosoftDocs/OfficeDocs-SharePoint/migration/understanding-permissions-when-migrating.md

 ## What happens to the permissions on a file when it is migrated?

-The location of your on-premises data, and whether you have synchronized your Active Directory accounts to Azure Active Directory (AAD), can affect the permission settings on your files after they have been migrated to SharePoint Online.
+The location of your on-premises data, and whether you have synchronized your Active Directory accounts to Azure Active Directory (AAD), can affect the permission settings on your files after they have been migrated to SharePoint.

  **Syncing your environment:** In order to maintain existing on-premises file permissions, there must be a corresponding user in SPO.
 The easiest way to accomplish this is to synchronize your Active Directory accounts to Azure Active Directory (AAD).